-To help you hire on Indeed, we asked hiring managers and experienced recruiters this question for their best ideas.
+To help you hire on Indeed, I asked hiring managers and experienced recruiters this question for their best ideas.
 From pre-screening candidates to filling out your profile completely, there are several tips that may help you in hiring good prospects on Indeed.

 Here are 10 tips for hiring on Indeed:

 - Post Detailed and Specific Job Descriptions

 - Take The Time To Be Kind